 As described above for Middle School students, Upper School students are looking forward to the many opportunities available to them during Interim.
 The school has worked with students and parents to customize a host of experiences for Upper School students to give them career exploration, opportunities for service learning, and additional ways to enhance their classroom knowledge with real world experiences through a clinical and/or work environment.
 We are most appreciative of the community and its eagerness in accepting our Upper School interns in their businesses, clinics, courtrooms, and offices.
 (Click here for more information on Interim.)

-Beaufort Academy is a coeducational independent college preparatory school of approximately 300 students in grades Pre-Kindergarten through 12.
+Beaufort Academy is a coeducational independent college preparatory school of approximately 250 students ages 2-years old through 12th grade.
 Founded in 1965, BA is accredited by the Southern Association of Colleges and Schools and SAIS, and maintains active membership in the National Association of Independent Schools among others.

 Emphasis is on the school core values: Intellect, Integrity, Leadership, Respect, and Pride.
 The school focuses on small class sizes and individual attention.
 As a college preparatory school, BA’s curriculum and diploma requirements provide all students with courses which are expected for acceptance to colleges and universities.

 Did you know…?